 You Won't Meet Your Nutrient Needs

-It's easy to underestimate the significance of something you can't see or feel, but vitamins, minerals, fiber and other nutrients are just as important to your long-term well-being as the number on the scale.
+It's easy to underestimate the significance of something you can't see or feel, but vitamins, minerals, fiber and other nutrients are important to your long-term well-being .

 For example, dietary calcium is important for both bone health and bodily functions such as muscle control and circulation.
 For the first 30 years of life, the body stores excess calcium in bones.
 After 30, you stop gaining bone mass and rely on existing stockpiles to keep your bones strong for the rest of your life.
 If you can't meet your calcium needs, your body is forced to "break open the piggy bank" and scavenge your bones for this crucial mineral.
 This process increases your risk for osteoporosis (thinning of the bones and loss of bone density) and hip fractures.

 When you don't eat enough, your body goes into survival mode and starts breaking down muscle to release the glucose stored inside, which can be used for energy.
 Because you're not taking in enough calories, your body slows down your metabolism in an effort to conserve energy.
 You might feel sluggish and cold and have gastrointestinal abnormalities, such as constipation.

 Your brain runs on glucose just like a car runs on gasoline, and it needs a constant supply to keep everything running smoothly.
 If you're hungry all day and running on fumes, you can't work at peak capacity.

 Very low-calorie diets (around 800 calories per day), cause rapid weight loss and increase the risk of gallstones, which may cause abdominal pain and require surgery.